epage/epage.github.io/blog/blog/redefining-failure.md

 I know it is less than ideal to receive feedback like this "late" in the process.
 I didn't get have the time to play with it early on and was limited in providing feedback from a more theoretical angle.
-The ability to create a thorough analysis from just readin the docs / code is limited and the weight of such feedback is reasonably lower.
+The ability to create a thorough analysis from just reading the docs / code is limited and the weight of such feedback is reasonably lower.

 ## My History of Failure